True Bible Facts and Biblical Stories

 -

-Soon after, it became a household name.
+Soon after, the term "Christian" became a household name.

 The followers of the "Faith" split into a Jewish following and a Gentile following.